Watts, Griffis and McOuat Limited

-Summary

 Watts, Griffis and McOuat Limited ("WGM") is one of Canada's longest running independent firms of geological and mining consultants.
 Headquartered in Toronto, Ontario, Canada, the firm provides professional services to the global mineral resource industry, including exploration project management, property valuations, Mineral Resource and Reserve estimates, National Instrument 43-101 and JORC technical reports, and due diligence reviews.

 History

 Established in 1962, the firm was co-founded by Murray Edmund Watts, Arthur Thomas Griffis, and Jack McOuat, each of whom has been inducted into the Canadian Mining Hall of Fame.
 WGM was a founding member of OMESE, the predecessor of CAMESE (Canadian Association of Mining Equipment and Services for Export).